sreachtools/SReachTools/docs/_docs/src/modules/stochReach/setBased/SReachSet/index.md

-    extra_info  - A MATLAB struct containing additional info, like optimal open-loop input vector from the vertices and the initial state with maximum reach probability in case of 'chance-open'/'genzps-open', and the effective_target_tube in
+    extra_info  - A MATLAB struct containing additional info, like optimal open-loop input vector from the vertices and the initial state with maximum reach probability in case of 'chance-open'/'genzps-open', and the effective_target_tube and
-                  case of 'lag-over/lag-under'.
+                  the bounded disturbance set in case of 'lag-over/lag-under'.

   Notes:
   * 'set_of_dirs' and 'init_safe_set_affine' needs to be provided to the options